In the neighbourhood: Limpertsberg

 Also recommended, comes the slightly more upmarket Porta Nova.
 You can taste products and buy a small selection of Italian charcuterie, wines, artisanal cheeses and ragu pasta at the bistro-style Culturando, a smaller sister outlet to Enoteca Italiana in Foetz.

 Fancy a Chinese or Thai washed down with a Belgian beer?
 Then look no further than Mont St-Lambert.
 Opposite Glacis, grab a tapas or sharing platter and a glass of wine at Barrels, or bite into a juicy burger and dance the night away at Hitch.
 Seasonal specialities are on the menu at Les Espace Saveurs, or bring your own bottle of wine and tuck into some Lebanese food at Kicheneck.

-The Brasserie L'authentique serves simple dishes Monday to Friday and houses a sweet corner selling pies and macaroons.
 If you fancy a cosy place to try out some Russian dishes, reviewers recommend Brasserie Victor Hugo.